gold/serialize-simple/README.md

 ## More Details and Raison d'Etre

-When using `serialize-simple`, your application can invoke a command line program (written in Python, for example) and send a list of parameters without worrying about unpredictable shell behavior encountering special characters.
+When using `serialize_simple`, your application can invoke a command line program (written in Python, for example) and send a list of parameters without worrying about unpredictable shell behavior encountering special characters.

-Escaping dynamically created objects for shell command safety is typically both painstaking and error prone. `serialize-simple` is an easy solution.
+Escaping dynamically created objects for shell command safety is typically both painstaking and error prone. `serialize_simple` is an easy solution.

 This module uses standard tech, thus providing complete interoperability among various languages, frameworks, operating systems, and environments.